 - Besides reducing reflectivity, what other benefits do coating systems have?

-And just so you know where aren’t blowing smoke, West Roofing Systems has been solving commercial roofing issues since 1979.
+And just so you know we aren’t blowing smoke, West Roofing Systems has been solving commercial roofing issues since 1979.
 Every article written has been edited and finalized by a roofer, salesman, or owner with more than 30 years in the field.

 Let’s get rolling!